petyaracz/Racz2023trance/Readme.md

 or `EA113` can be construed to follow a scale.
 These are input as *ordered factors*.
 Others, like `EA053` (Sex differences in animal husbandry) or `EA043` (Major type of descent) can be carved up into
 categories: These are *one-hot encoded*.
+So, for `EA043`, this means that the category originally has four levels, such as “patrilineal”, “matrilineal”, “cognatic”, and “other”, and it will be converted into three categories, which are `true` or `false` for patrilineal, matrilineal, and cognatic, respectively.
+If all three categories are false, the category has the fourth level, which i “other”.
 For details, see the Appendix.

 We use *hyperparameter tuning* to find the best possible model.
 The model is fit on a training set of 151 societies with information on